 You can’t avoid going outside for an entire season, but you can keep the pollen out of your house to minimize allergy symptoms while you’re relaxing at home.
 In addition to keeping your windows closed and air filters clean, keep yourself clean, too, by changing and washing your clothes as soon as get home.
 This is especially important if you spend a lot of time outside.
 Taking a shower to wash the pollen and other allergens off your skin and hair also helps.

 If you know your allergies are going to hit hard as spring approaches, you can preempt the strike by starting your medicine up to two weeks before allergy season hits.
 If you’re not sure when to start your medication, or which one to take, Dr. Yeung can help.
 Changing your meds or adding a new kind may also be helpful during the height of allergy season.

 If the congestion, headaches, post-nasal drip, and difficulty breathing are too much to bear, Dr. Yeung offers functional endoscopic sinus surgery that might relieve your symptoms.
 This procedure opens your nasal passages and sinus cavity to improve drainage and function.

-As the ear, nose, and throat specialist in Houston, Dr. Yeung can also evaluate and offer treatment options to relieve the congestion, sinus headaches, and post nasal drip that often accompanies your springtime allergies.
+As the ear, nose, and throat specialist in Houston, Dr. Yeung can also evaluate and offer treatment options to relieve the congestion, sinus headaches, and post nasal drip that often accompany your springtime allergies.
 If you’re having a difficult time managing your seasonal allergies and would like to know all your options, call Houston Sinus Surgery or book an appointment online.